Bristol Harbour: 19th century improvements

 The harbour cost more than anticipated and high rates were levied to repay loans, reducing any benefit the new harbour had at drawing companies back from Liverpool.
-In 1848 the city council bought the docks company to force down the rates.
+In 1848 the city council bought the Bristol Dock Company to force down the rates; this was authorised by the Bristol Dock Company Act 1848 (11 & 12 Vict. c. xliii).
 They employed Isambard Kingdom Brunel to make improvements, including new lock gates, a dredger and sluice gates designed to reduce siltation.

-By the middle of the nineteenth century there was a regular steam packet passenger service to Cork, Waterford, Dublin, Tenby, Carmarthen, Haverford West, Milford Haven, Swansea, Cardiff and Newport operated by the Bristol General Steam Navigation Company from Broad Quay in St Augustine's Reach.
+By the middle of the 19th century there was a regular steam packet passenger service to Cork, Waterford, Dublin, Tenby, Carmarthen, Haverford West, Milford Haven, Swansea, Cardiff and Newport operated by the Bristol General Steam Navigation Company from Broad Quay in St Augustine's Reach.

 By 1867, ships were getting larger and the meanders in the river Avon prevented vessels over 300 ft from reaching the harbour.
 A scheme to install a much larger lock at Avonmouth to make the entire river a floating harbour, and to straighten the sharper bends, was dropped after work began on the much cheaper docks at Avonmouth and Portishead.
 The present entrance lock was designed by Thomas Howard and opened in July 1873.
 This has a width of 62 ft and is the only entrance lock now in use at the City Docks.

 From 1893 until 1934 the Clifton Rocks Railway provided a funicular railway link, inside the cliff face, from the western end of the harbour, which is close to the locks, into Clifton.